31 August 2020: For COVID-19 Alert Level 2.

 Refer to the Quick Reference Guides (above) for information on connecting to a remote courts event.

 If it is not possible for you to attend the hearing remotely, please tell the court and ask for approval to attend the hearing in person.

-District Court staff will continue to provide regional daily lists to accredited court reporters for all criminal proceedings during COVID-19 Alert Level 2.
+District Court staff will continue to provide regional daily lists to accredited court reporters for all criminal proceedings during COVID-19 Alert Levels 3 and 2.
 Daily lists for the High Courts and the Court of Appeal are publicly available on the Courts of New Zealand website(external link).
 Accredited media may request press sheets for specific defendants or cases.
 Accredited media have a right to attend hearings in all but exceptional circumstances and can register their interest to attend with the court where the matter will be heard.
 They may continue to join the video conference on the basis that they remain muted and do not record sound or capture video without express permission of the judge.
 The judge will decide if there is anything the media cannot report.